Return to Index

 - Kidney disorders: Impaired kidney function elevates blood pressure.

-- Depression: It is not known how depression and heart failure are linked, but depression does affect overall mental and physical well being.
+- Psychological disorders: It is not known how depression, anxiety, and heart failure are linked, but psychological problems do affect overall mental and physical well being.
 Fatigue or disinterest can lead you to make poor decisions about your health, such as ignoring treatment plans that reduce your risk of heart diseases.

 - Excessive alcohol consumption